thomasgalliker/EmployeeManagement/README.md

 - Restful WCF service with JSON
 - Multi-platform client access, using DTOs to exchange information with the backend

-Furthermore, the aim of this project was to show the interplay of the mentioned technologies.
+Furthermore, the aim of this project was to show the interplay of the mentioned technologies, principles and practices.

+### Missing points
+- User management, authentication and authorization
+- Web client
+- Cross-platform mobile clients

 ### Helpful links
 Creating WCF REST services